v2sCollections/Constellation/README.md

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - Skip the intro.
-- PS5 Controller Support.
-Playstations Icons Instead of Xbox.
-- Fixes the spaceship targeting reticle looking choppy as it's locked to 30fps by default.
 - Swaps the helmet torch light out for a different clearer version.
 - Jetpacks now work with pressing and holding buttons, instead of being single press.
 - Better FOV when in dialogue.